 In a world where organizations need to create digital experiences for different digital channels and devices, they need to rethink how they repurpose and reuse content.
 The traditional model of web content management is obsolete.
 Businesses need to eliminate content, data and organizational silos and find new ways to reshape and repurpose content across every place where customers want to interact with them.
 The traditional model of web content management has collapsed and a need for an agile, composable approach to content management has risen in its place.
+Enter: the hybrid CMS.

-This new model is a hybrid content management system (CMS) that unites both marketing-powered experiences and developer-driven innovation.
+Our new model is a hybrid content management system (CMS) that unites both marketing-powered experiences and developer-driven innovation.
 Before we dive into what capabilities are required for a true hybrid CMS, let’s look at both the benefits and shortcomings of other common CMS categories.

 Traditional CMS: Scalability with Limited Room for Innovation

 Traditional CMS models function as a monolithic architecture that joins the back end (data layers) as well as the front end (presentation layer) of the different content types being created.
 This approach was best-suited for a world where content was primarily web-based and created for standalone digital applications

 A traditional CMS allows content creators to create, manage and publish content in the back end while providing a content delivery presentation layer, typically as pre-structured web page templates.
 However, the growth of digital channels and interfaces propelled by the rise of the Internet of Things (IoT) has made this rigid content architecture difficult to adapt to future circumstances.
 Digital experiences aren’t just happening on websites; people are interacting with brands everywhere from mobile applications to digital signage to conversational interfaces, and each of these touchpoints requires relevant content suited to its unique context.